José Paz Bezerra: São Paulo

 On July 16, 1970, 36-year-old teacher Iolanda Pacheco was picked up by a taxi driver wearing a coat and scarf from Augusta Street.
 However, instead of dropping her off at the requested address, the driver announced that he would take her to Morumbi.
 Before he could do anything, Pacheco managed to open the car door and jump out of the vehicle, which then sped away.
 Despite lodging a complaint to the police, who made a facial composite of the man, they did not tie this case with the subsequent crimes until October 1970.

 Three days later, police were alerted about the presence of a woman's body in a vacant lot in the Real Parque neighborhood, just one kilometer away from the Palácio dos Bandeirantes.
 The victim was found half naked, gagged with her own bra and with her arms and legs tied with pieces of nylon stockings that also partially wrapped around her body and neck, indicating strangulation.
 Her face was also covered with bruises, making her almost unrecognizable.
 While doing forensics work in the field, authorities found the body of another woman who was in a similar condition.
 Later on, the São Paulo State Criminal Identification Institute successfully identified the two women via fingerprints, revealing their identities to be 23-year-old Nilza Alves Cardoso and 27-year-old Vanda Pereira da Silva, respectively.

 By September 1970, the bodies of other victims started appearing in the Greater São Paulo area.
 What caught the attention of the authorities was the similarity in all the crimes: all victims had been dumped in vacant lots, naked, gagged, their hands and feet tied with pieces of their own clothes and with signs of strangulation and sexual violence (later proven to be carried out post-mortem).
-The press initially dubbed the unknown criminal "The São Paulo Strangler" (Portueguese: De Estrangulador de São Paulo) and drew paralles with the earlier serial killer Benedito Moreira de Carvalho.
+The press initially dubbed the unknown criminal "The São Paulo Strangler" (Portuguese: De Estrangulador de São Paulo) and drew parallels with the earlier serial killer Benedito Moreira de Carvalho.

 Three victims were found in that same July: